 For Center research, current studies underway are shifting data collection to account for COVID-19 and doing science remotely.

 “It has been extraordinary to watch the dedication and teamwork of everyone at the Center pivoting their work to address emotional well-being during the pandemic,” says Heather Abercrombie, Scientific Director at the Center.
 “I knew the Center was a well-oiled machine, but as a relative newcomer, I hadn't yet had the opportunity to watch the entire group come together without breaking stride.”

 In addition, scientists at the Center are modifying existing research projects and following up with people who previously took part in studies to determine whether learning well-being skills such as mindfulness meditation improves their mental health and ability to cope with stress at this time.
 The populations to be tested include educators, police officers, undergraduate students, and people with and without asthma to learn whether techniques such as mindfulness practices that have been learned are having a positive effect now.

-For more information or assistance with your gift, please feel free to contact our Director of Donor Engagement, Lorri Houston, at [email protected] or 608-622-9212.
+For more information or assistance with your gift to the Center, please feel free to contact Graham Washburn, Associate Director of Development, University of Wisconsin Foundation, at [email protected] or 608-286-9989

 Impact of COVID-19 on Mental Health

 - More than four in ten adults overall (45%) feel that worry and stress related to coronavirus has had a negative impact on their mental health, up from 32% in early March.